-Recording of incidents may be in paper form or electronic form e.g., CPOMS.
-Recording systems should allow analysis of behaviours and prompt response to bullying incidents.
+Recording of incidents may be in paper form or electronic form e.g. CPOMS.

+Recording systems should allow analysis of behaviours and prompt response to bullying incidents

 Reflections sheets may be completed by pupils within restorative school environments.

-Records of incidents of bullying are analysed at school level by SLT/Inclusion/Pastoral teams regularly.
-The LGB will monitor on a termly basis through the headteacher's report.
-At Trust level information is collated termly from Designated Safeguarding Leads (DSLs) by the Director for Pupil Inclusion & Wellbeing and reported to the Trust Behaviour Working Group and Education Committee.
+Records of incidents of bullying are analysed at school level by Senior Leadership teams (SLT) /Inclusion/Pastoral teams regularly.
+The LGC will monitor on a termly basis through the headteacher's report.

+At Trust level, information is collated termly from Designated Safeguarding Leads (DSLs) and/or CPOMs systems, and analysed by the Head of Inclusion.
+Data and further information is then reported to the Trust Quality of Education Committee and in turn to the Trust Board

-12. Links to guidance and Trust policies
+12. Links to guidance

-This policy takes full account of our legal obligations under the Education and Inspections Act 2006 to ensure that all schools within the Trust have measures to encourage good behaviour and prevent all forms of bullying amongst pupils.
-These measures are part of the Trust's behaviour policy and each school's local behaviour procedures, which must be communicated to all staff, pupils and parents.
+This policy takes full account of our legal obligations under the Education and Inspections Act 2006 to ensure that all schools within the Trust have measures to encourage good behaviour and aim to prevent all forms of bullying.